europeana/portal/README.md

 # Europeana: catalyst for change in the world of cultural heritage

+## What does it do?

+Europeana is an internet portal that acts as an interface to millions of books, paintings, films, museum objects and archival records that have been digitised throughout Europe.
+The portal provides the front-end for accessing these digital objects.

 ## Full Documentation

 See the [Wiki](https://github.com/europeana/portal/wiki) for full documentation, examples, operational details and other information.

-The is JavaDoc will be generated once the upcoming code overhaul is complete.
+The JavaDoc will be generated once the upcoming code overhaul is complete.

 ## Communication

 - [GitHub Issues](https://github.com/europeana/portal/issues)

-## What does it do?

-Europeana is an internet portal that acts as an interface to millions of books, paintings, films, museum objects and archival records that have been digitised throughout Europe.
-The portal provides the front-end for accessing these digital objects.

 ## Build

-To build (requires the [CoreLib](https://github.com/europeana/corelib) dependency:
+To build (requires the [CoreLib](https://github.com/europeana/corelib) dependency):

 ```
 $ git clone https://github.com/europeana/portal.git